-Virginia publishes abortion statistics in three separate reports.
-Some 2018 Virginia abortion data is available, but 2018 data has not yet been released for all three reports.
 Virginia’s health statistics report for 2016 was published on the website of the Virginia Department of Health in March 2019.
-Health statistics tables for 2014 and 2015 […]
+Health statistics tables for 2014 and 2015 were made available to the Charlotte Lozier Institute upon request.
+Statistics and Changes in Virginia Abortions, 2015-2016 Abortion Totals and Trends In 2016, there were […]

 The most recent statistics published by the Virginia Department of Health show that abortion in the state is falling.
 Virginia releases its abortion data in three separate reports: an abortion report, a report of abortions by facility, and the state vital statistics report.
 Statistics and Changes in Virginia Abortions, 2014-2015 Abortion Totals […]